GaetanLepage/phd-manuscript/sections/4_active_ssl/3_method/0_index.typ

 )
 <fig:active_ssl:methods:gt_encoding>

-Hence, we expect to achieve a finer filtering result by using a more advanced blending method such as a #acr("DNN").
+Hence, we expect to achieve a finer filtering result using a more advanced blending method such as a #acr("DNN").
 The network should remove all noise in the input maps and underline the regions where sources are expected.